 In addition to recommendations for further transportation analysis as an outgrowth of the 2016 Plan, the Boston Parks and Recreation Department has been following up on open space recommendations to undertake a Vision plan for Moakley Park.
 It is currently conducting public workshops that will redesign the park to accommodate the needs of the South Boston neighborhood and climate resiliency.
 Please follow the website boston.gov/parks/moakley-park to keep informed of the open space process and progress for Moakley Park.

-The PLAN: South Boston Dorchester Avenue Planning Initiative was launched in July 2015.
-It is a comprehensive effort involving the community and staffed by a planning team consisting of an interdepartmental working group from across City departments and state transportation agencies.
+The PLAN: South Boston Dorchester Avenue Planning Initiative began in 2015 as a comprehensive effort involving the community, an Advisory Group, and a planning team consisting of an interdepartmental working group from across City departments and state transportation agencies.

-“Preserve, enhance, and grow” were the three lenses by which the study area was examined to determine how to create an appropriate planning vision.
-Community discussions exploring conceptual height and density buildouts, open space concepts, and a new street network to connect the district to the surrounding South Boston neighborhood and beyond formed the physical framework for this Plan.
+“Preserve, enhance, and grow” were the three lenses by which the study area was viewed to determine how to create an appropriate planning vision.
+Community discussions exploring conceptual height and density buildouts, open space concepts, and a new street network to connect the district to the surrounding South Boston neighborhood and beyond now form the physical framework for the Plan being implemented.

 Article 80 Projects Within the Plan Area

 On February 21, 2020, National Development filed a Project Notification Form (PNF) for 333 Dorchester Avenue.
 The proposed development is currently under review.
 Please visit the 333 Dorchester Avenue project page for details.

 July 29, 2020 6:00 PM or July 30, 2020 12:00 PM